Nngozii/system-design-01-breakable-server/README.md

 Learning concepts: Scalability · Availability · Reliability · Latency vs Throughput vs Bandwidth · Client-Server Architecture

 ## What This Is
-An Express API with fast and slow endpoints, load-tested with autocannon to observe bottlenecks and understand system limits firsthand.
+An extremely Express API with fast and slow endpoints, load-tested with autocannon to observe bottlenecks and understand system limits firsthand.

 ## What I Built
 - Basic REST API with instant and heavy-task endpoints